Ketosis Tips & Tricks to increase production of ketones: my favourite 10

 - Don’t be tempted to eat low-carb AND low-fat foods to lose weight faster.
 Huge mistake and potentially harmful.

-- Intermittent Fasting (IF) is beneficial and can help you if yo.
+- Intermittent Fasting (IF) is beneficial and highly recommended.

 - Choose fatty cuts of meats.
 Forget lean meats altogether.